pochka15/devops-for-programmers-project-77/README.md

 ## Release tutorial

+Note: See the "Make commands" section.
+You can find helpful commands there

 ### Step 1.
 Setup Yandex Cloud

 1. Create an account in the Yandex Cloud and install Yandex CLI
+2. Create [S3 bucket](https://cloud.yandex.com/en/docs/storage/operations/buckets/create).
+Terraform state is saved to this bucket.
+3. Create a [service account](https://cloud.yandex.com/en/docs/iam/operations/sa/create) with [the editor](https://cloud.yandex.com/en/docs/iam/concepts/access-control/roles#editor) role.
+Terraform state is edited by this account.
+4. Generate [static access keys](https://cloud.yandex.com/en/docs/iam/operations/sa/create-access-key) for the service account created in the previous step.
+   1. Note: save the ID key_id and secret key.
+You will not be able to get the key value again

+### Step 2.
+Setup Ansible

+1. Install Ansible.
+Preferrably version >= core 2.14.1
+2. `make install_roles`

+### Step 3.
+Create necessary keys and passwords

+1. Generate ssh keys for the Yandex Cloud: `make generate-ssh-keys`
 2. Generate yandex token: `make generate-yandex-token`
     1. Note: generated token is saved in the `terraform/secrets.auto.tfvars`.
 This file is added to the gitignore.
 This is the only terraform variable which is set in the `tfvars` file.
 Other variables are passed via ansible.

-### Step 2.
-Create necessary keys and passwords

-1. Generate ssh keys for the Yandex Cloud: `make generate-ssh-keys`
-2. Create ansible vault password: `make vault-create-password password=my_password`
+3. Create ansible vault password: `make vault-create-password password=my_password`
     1. Note: password is saved in the `playground/vault-password.txt`.
 This file is added to the gitignore

-### Step 3.
-Setup Ansible

-1. Install Ansible.
-Preferrably version >= core 2.14.1
-2. `make install_roles`

-### Step 3.
+### Step 4.
 Create terraform infrastructure

-1. Set variables in the [vars.yml](./ansible/group_vars/all/vars.yml) and in the [vault.yml](./ansible/group_vars/all/vault.yml)
+1. Set variables in the [vars.yml](./ansible/group_vars/all/vars.yml)
-    1. Note: to encrypt vault: `make vault-encrypt group=all`
-    2. Note: in these files you can find commented lines with `# Set manually`.
-These are the variables you most probably need to set
 2. Setup terraform infrastructure: `make terraform-setup`

-### Step 4.
+### Step 5.
 Setup webservers

-1. Set webservers variables in the [vars.yml](./ansible/group_vars/webservers/vars.yml) and in the [vault.yml](./ansible/group_vars/webservers/vault.yml)
+1. Set variables in the [vars.yml](./ansible/group_vars/webservers/vars.yml)
-    1. Note: to encrypt webservers vault: `make vault-encrypt group=webservers`
-    2. Also: to get terraform output: `make -s terraform-show-output name=pg_host` ("name" parameter is optional)
 2. `make setup`

-### Step 5.
+### Step 6.
 Release application

 1. `make release`